-For the purpose of this requirement, "descending device" means an instrument that must will release fish at a depth sufficient for the fish to be able to recover from the effects of barotrauma, generally 33 feet (twice the atmospheric pressure at the surface 1 atmosphere of pressure) or greater.
-The device can be a weighted hook, lip clamp, or box that will hold the fish while it is lowered to depth.
+\ For the purpose of this requirement, "descending device" means an instrument that will release fish at a depth sufficient for the fish to be able to recover from the effects of barotrauma, generally 33 feet (twice the atmospheric pressure at the surface) or greater.
+The device can be, but is not limited to, a weighted hook, lip clamp, or box that will hold the fish while it is lowered to depth.
 The device should be capable of releasing the fish automatically, releasing the fish by actions of the operator of the device, or by allowing the fish to escape on its own.
-Since minimizing surface time is critical to increasing survival, descending devices should be rigged and ready for use while fishing is occurring.
+Since minimizing surface time is critical to increasing survival, descending devices shall be rigged and ready for use while fishing is occurring.

-For the purpose of this requirement, "venting device" means a device capable of penetrating the abdomen of a fish in order to deflate the expanded air due to a ruptured swim bladder from release the excess gas accumulated in the body cavity of when a fish is retrieved from depth.
+\\ For the purpose of this requirement, "venting device" means a device capable of penetrating the abdomen of a fish in order to release the excess gas accumulated in the body cavity when a fish is retrieved from depth.
 A venting device must be a sharpened, hollow instrument, such as a hypodermic syringe with the plunger removed, or a 16-gauge needle fixed to a handle.
 A larger gauge needle is preferred in order to allow more air to escape rapidly.
 A device that is not hollow, such as a knife or ice pick, is not a venting device and will cause additional damage.

-2.1.1 Comparison of Alternatives
+2.1.1 Comparison of Alternatives To be completed.